vramoscoreas/jane-caseys-congress-form/README.md

 jane-caseys-congress-form
 =========================

-A set of fake pages to contact our beloved Jane Casey
+A set of fake pages to contact our beloved Jane Casey.
+The email textfield must be on each yaml and view.

 Setup